trenaryja/scratchpad/README.md

 - [ ] mermaid diagram syntax highlighting
 - [ ] md.trenary.dev/mermaid
   - endpoint for turning markdown text input into mermaid html.
-  - sanitize input and churn it back
+  - sanitize input and return html as a response
+- [ ] infisical management
+- [ ] update tabTitle for local document on load

 ### Bugs: